 The Rancho Mirage campus covers approximately 32,000 square feet.
 Situated in Riverside County, at the heart of Coachella Valley, the campus features a primary entrance leading to a reception area, along with administrative offices for staff, administrative support, student services, and a student learning resource center.
 Multiple lecture rooms are strategically positioned to accommodate large group instruction and computer access for each program offered on campus.
-Additionally, there are designated lab training spaces for students in the Vocational Nursing, Medical Assisting, and Pharmacy Technology programs, Medical Office Administration students benefit from dedicated lecture space to complete their studies.
-The Vocational Nursing students have dedicated nursing simulation rooms on campus.
+Additionally, there are designated lab training spaces for students in the Medical Assisting, Pharmacy Technology, and Nursing programs.
+Medical Office Administration students benefit from dedicated lecture space to complete their studies.
+The nursing students have dedicated nursing simulation rooms on campus.
 A wet science lab is provided for nursing students to conduct experiments.
 The campus also offers a convenient break area for students, while faculty and staff have access to a private lounge for relaxation.

-Classrooms are designed to replicate the professional settings students will encounter in their chosen careers, such as hospital rooms, doctors' offices, and pharmacies.
+Classrooms are designed to replicate the professional settings students may encounter in their chosen careers, such as hospital rooms, doctors' offices, and pharmacies.
 Each program is fully equipped with the essential tools and supplies to foster an interactive and engaging learning experience.
-For example, Medical Assisting students at the Rancho Mirage campus have access to equipment like an Autoclave, EKG Machine, and Injection Arm Trainer, and Pharmacy Technology students work with the necessary equipment to simulate reviewing and filling prescriptions, including computers, registers, sinks, and shelves stocked with empty prescription bottles.
-Vocational Nursing students practice on mid-fidelity mannequins.
+For example, Medical Assisting students at the Rancho Mirage campus have access to equipment like an Autoclave, EKG machine, and Injection Arm Trainer, and Pharmacy Technology students work with the necessary equipment to simulate reviewing and filling prescriptions, including computers, registers, sinks, and shelves stocked with empty prescription bottles.
+Registered Nursing students train using a high-fidelity mannequin, four mid-fidelity mannequins, and three low-fidelity mannequins.
+Vocational Nursing students train on mid-fidelity mannequins.